Gnarls Barkley: The Odd Couple (2008)

 In early March 2008, the duo's second album, The Odd Couple, was leaked over the internet prompting the duo to push the release date up from April 8.
 In an interview with Entertainment Magazine, Danger Mouse said that he "knew it [the leak] was coming...every day, I expected to get a call saying it leaked, and eventually I got a call saying it leaked."
 On March 18, 2008, the album became available via download on the iTunes Store and Amazon MP3.
 Hard copies of the album were released on March 25.

 Prior to its official release, Green spoke to the album's anti-formulaic qualities, noting bluntly that "there's no formula to it," and that to expect the same wild success of St. Elsewhere is to neglect the ever-present "risk factor in any artistic endeavor."
 He called it something of an "act of faith" – a true, earnest attempt to create and disseminate a piece of art to those who would seek out its conception.

 They appeared as the musical guest on the April 12, 2008 episode of NBC's Saturday Night Live.
 They were supposed to be in a Digital Short parodying amateur music videos according to the scrolled text but only appeared in the singing performances of the live broadcast.

 On November 11, 2008, they released an EP, Who's Gonna Save My Soul, featuring four versions of the song which originally appeared on The Odd Couple, along with a live version of "Neighbors" and a previously unreleased song, "Mystery Man."
 A music video for "Mystery Man" was directed by Walter Robot and premiered on Yahoo!
 Music.

 Third studio album (2013–present)

 In 2013, Green stated they would be releasing a third album sometime in the future.
 In late 2017, Green stated "We have already started on a new [Gnarls Barkley] album, we're halfway in and we have some overtures from the other projects that may not have stood the test of time, we don't know yet."
 In July 2020, he revealed that the COVID-19 lockdown happened as he was working on this third effort.
+On April 20, 2025, Green reassured that new Gnarls Barkley is coming soon through a Facebook post which included a picture of himself and Danger Mouse.